ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 And for checklist it depends, I may not may not use checklist if the task itself it small.
 But if a task get's complex, I'll break it down to checklists.

-## Clarity of what to do next: Breaking down Todo column into multiple columns
+## Breaking Todo Column Into Multiple Columns

 Our basic column layout was todo, doing and done.
 As you get more productive, you'll find that there are more things to do and your todo list keeps getting bigger and bigger.
 This is natural because we actually have a lot of things to do in life [TODO link to blogpost].